 If you want a pre-made contact card form, the American Red Cross has a great emergency contact card that you can download for you and your family to use.

-It never hurts to give a plan a run through a few times just to see if you have everything organised.
-Even if it is just at the table over dinner or on a weekend outing, everyone should communicate their knowledge on what to do when a flood occurs, a wildfire or a nuclear attack.
+It never hurts to give a plan a run through a few times just to see if you have everything organized.
+Even if it is just at the table over dinner or on a weekend outing, everyone should communicate their knowledge on what to do when a flood occurs, a wildfire a nuclear attack, or when you are attacked on the street.
 If you have children, they can also educate you a bit, as most schools undergo some emergency training regularly.
-Most of these are fire drills, however in some areas there are active shooter drills, and what to do in an earthquake or other disasters.
+Most of these are fire drills, however in some areas, there are active shooter drills, and what to do in an earthquake or other disasters.

 I know a few families who run through a game once a month of what to do in the event of a disaster.
 It works and it isn’t a bad idea to go through at all, especially if it could keep a family together and safe one day.

-All of this information is made for that sole purpose, to have a failsafe emergency plan to ensure you and your family get through a natural disaster or any other emergency-related event easier through adequate prior preparation.
+All of this information is made for that sole purpose, to have a backup plan to ensure you and your family get through a natural disaster or any other emergency-related event easier through adequate prior preparation.
 Don’t get me wrong though, even if you are prepared, it’s not easy and if an event does happen it will be stressful.
-Just ask some of the people who have already been preppers and have had to use their back-up plans in floods, wildfires and mass evacuations.
-All I can say is these types of disasters really do happen, so you need to prepare for it.
+Just ask some of the people who have already been preppers and have had to use their backup plans in floods, wildfires, and mass evacuations.
+All I can say is these types of disasters do happen, so you need to prepare for it.
 That is without a doubt.

-If you know anyone with a family, or on their own for that matter, who lives in an area that may be susceptible to a disaster or emergency event, share this emergency plan with them so that they can see how simple it is to make preparations for something so important: life and safety.
+If you know anyone with a family, or on their own for that matter, who lives in an area that may be susceptible to a disaster or emergency event, share this prepping 101 prepper’s guide with them so that they can see how simple it is to make preparations for something so important: life and safety.